sous-chefs/nrpe/README.md

 ### Chef

-Chef 11+
+Chef 12.1+

 ### Platform

-- Debian 7+
+- Debian
-- FreeBSD 9+
+- FreeBSD
-- Ubuntu 12.04+
+- Ubuntu
-- Red Hat Enterprise Linux (CentOS/Amazon/Scientific/Oracle) 5+
+- Red Hat Enterprise Linux (CentOS/Amazon/Scientific/Oracle)
 - Fedora
-- SUSE / openSUSE 13+
+- SUSE / openSUSE

 **Notes**: This cookbook has been tested on the listed platforms.
 It may work on other platforms with or without modification.

 ### Cookbooks

 - build-essential
-- yum-epel (note: this requires yum cookbook v3.0, which breaks compatibility with many other cookbooks)
+- yum-epel

 ## Recipes